Marriage Licences

 - bring a completed application form signed by both parties

 - bring two pieces of original and valid government-issued identification for each person getting married (original identification only, we will not accept photocopies or scanned images/documents).
 One piece of identification must include your photo.
-I.D. must not be expired.
+Your pieces of I.D. must not be expired.

 - bring divorce documentation, if applicable (see below)